AhmedSalih3d/SPHExample/README.md

 `ExportGridCellParticleCounts=true` in `SimulationMetaData`.
 This also adds a `ParticleNeighborsPerCell` array that includes each cell's particle count minus one plus the particles in its neighbor stencil.
-If you want to avoid re-sorting particles each neighbor rebuild, set `UseSortingNeighborList=false` to build a per-cell particle ordering buffer without reordering particle storage.
+To avoid re-sorting particles each neighbor rebuild, keep `UseSortingNeighborList=false` (the default) to build a per-cell particle ordering buffer without reordering particle storage.

 ## Help